Architecture Overview

 - Blade template renders with embedded JSON

-- Vue hydrates and displays the page
+- Frontend framework hydrates and displays the page

 Subsequent Navigation (SPA)